CasualGitUser/lua-class-framework/README.md

 ### Polymorphism
 Every class and instance has a .type property that can be compared.
 The .type property refers to the class type.
+Note that you cant compare .type with a string because of metamethod limitations.
 ```lua
 local robot = class "robot" {
   fuel = 100,